MicrosoftDocs/msix-docs/msix-src/msix-sdk/msixcore-troubleshoot.md

 ---

 # Troubleshooting Tips for MSIX Core

+You may encounter some issues while installing .msix packages with MSIX Core on various versions of Windows.
+This article lists error codes and troubleshooting tips to use.

 ## Error codes
 Here are some common error messages that you may encounter.